newblue/neyo/README.md

 > yo compile

 Finished instantly.
-A new folder named compiled will be generated, all website is in it.
+A new folder named public will be generated, all website is in it.

 Local preview
 -------